 MS. HAMPL: As a writer, I have to think about language.
-That's where I put my stake, that's where I put my faith.
-And frankly, that's where religion puts its faith, too.
-There is no religion that isn't literary.
-They all — all these contending religions, whether it's Islam or Judaism or Christianity in its various forms, has the Book and goes to the Book.
+That’s where I put my stake; that’s where I put my faith.
+And, frankly, that’s where religion puts its faith, too.
+There is no religion that isn’t literary.
+All these contending religions, whether it’s Islam or Judaism or Christianity in its various forms, has the Book and goes to the Book.
 And there is that sense that, in language, there is the meeting of the body and the spirit.
-That that's that pivot point between what we are as acting human beings and what we are as contemplative human beings and we may have to face up to the fact that some of our prayer is going to be pretty desperate.
-And it isn't going to look like piety at all.
+That that’s that pivot point between what we are as acting human beings, and what we are as contemplative human beings, and we may have to face up to the fact that some of our prayer is going to be pretty desperate.
+It isn’t going to look like piety at all.

-MS. TIPPETT: And so where does that thought take you in terms of moving forward and beyond these raw and perhaps Divinely-embraced emotions?
+MS. TIPPETT: Where does that thought take you in terms of moving forward and beyond these raw and perhaps divinely-embraced emotions?

-MS. HAMPL: Well, I have grown up my whole life after the Second World War, as a writer with Theodor Adorno's great dictum in my mind.
-And it's been in the mind of all writers since the end of the Second World War.
+MS. HAMPL: I have grown up my whole life after the Second World War, as a writer with Theodor Adorno’s great dictum in my mind.
+It’s been in the mind of all writers since the end of the Second World War.
 After Auschwitz, to write poetry is barbaric.
-But to think that poetry or the writing of literature or even expression itself, forget literature, is meaningless or even worse is barbaric, blasphemous, does no good at all, that's a very scary thing.
+But to think that poetry or the writing of literature or even expression itself, forget literature, is meaningless or, even worse, is barbaric, blasphemous, does no good at all — that’s a very scary thing.
 Because it seems to me this is the moment when we need it more than ever.

 I feel the need not simply to speak as a writer, but to listen to other people.
 And by that I mean, I need to listen to people who have suffered enough, to come from a people that — that hate us.
-I want to know — I want to be brave enough to listen to other people tell me why I am so hated, because I don't think I can figure it out all on my own, or even out of my own tradition.
+I want to be brave enough to listen to other people tell me why I am so hated because I don’t think I can figure it out all on my own, or even out of my own tradition.

 In some ways, as other people have said, we Americans are now joining the world in some ways.
 This is not the first act of terrorism.
 This is our first and deepest act and most symbolic act of terrorism.
-And I have felt, underneath all the fury, I felt a real quiet and a pacing — a slower pacing — entering a lot of people's lives.
-That we want to be able to think this through — feel this through, think it through, listen it through — and I think that's why so many people turn to poetry at this time.
+Underneath all the fury, I felt a real quiet and a pacing — a slower pacing — entering a lot of people’s lives.
+That we want to be able to think this through — feel this through, think it through, listen it through — and I think that’s why so many people turn to poetry at this time.
 Not because poetry is beautiful.
 What it is, is teaching people to pass between reality and their souls.
-And that can be a very harrowing business.
+That can be a very harrowing business.